Phala-Network/phat-offchain-rollup/phat/Development.md

     (cd setup; yarn)
     ```

+2. Update rust and cargo-contract (>= 3.2.0):

+    ```bash
+    rustup update
+    cargo install --force --locked cargo-contract
+    ```

-2. Try to start the local stack. devphase will download the selected prebuilt binaries from Github at the first time.
+3. Try to start the local stack. devphase will download the selected prebuilt binaries from Github at the first time.

     ```bash
     yarn devphase stack